rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 Done consuming, first offset 0, last offset 99.
 ```

-There is nothing surprising there: we consumed messages from the beginning of the stream to the first poison message.
+There is nothing surprising there: the consumer got the messages from the beginning of the stream and stopped when it reached the poison message.

-Let's start the receiver another time:
+Let's start it another time:

 ```shell
 ./mvnw -q compile exec:java '-Dexec.mainClass=OffsetTrackingReceive'